gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

 `oe_get_report` can be mapped to the `get_evidence` API and `oe_verify_report` can be mapped to the `verify_evidence` API.

-For `get_collaterals` and `free_collaterals` they will be mapped to newly created internal functions that are part of the SGX plug-in.
+For `get_endorsements` and `free_endorsements` they will be mapped to newly created internal functions that are part of the SGX plug-in.
-The current set of collaterals for SGX are:
+The current set of endorsements for SGX are:
 1. CRLs.
 2. TCB Info.
 3. QE Identity Info.